sebastian-lortz/DISCOURSE/README.md

 Stochastic Combinatorial Optimization Using Reported Summary Estimates.
-The primary scope of the algorithmic framework is to reconstruct complete datasets using only summary statistics, giving researchers a way - when raw data are unavailable - to inform replication study decision‑making.
+The primary scope of the algorithmic framework is to reconstruct complete datasets using only summary statistics, giving researchers a way - when raw data are unavailable - to conduct follow-up analyses and inform replication study decision‑making.

 ## Usage